 recommend you start the application process far in advance to account for these extra tasks.

-You will receive an email and packet from our admissions office once we have received your Enrollment Contract, and we will also help you begin the process of obtaining an F-1 Student Visa.
+You'll get an email and packet from our admissions office once we have received your Enrollment Contract, and we will also help you begin the process of obtaining an F-1 Student Visa.

 Your proof of immunization form is due 30 days before the start of the semester.